AGBellerive/PasswordManager/README.md

 `todo: find a way to link to a remote db`

 Once that is set up, you will be redirected to enter the master password to enter the vault.
-When you enter the vault, you can now add accounts to be saved in your password file (format found below) and search for accounts.
+When you enter the vault, you can now add accounts to be saved in your password file ([Format](https://github.com/AGBellerive/PasswordManager?tab=readme-ov-file#format) found below) and search for accounts.
 This will display information pertaining to that specific account.

 You will have a few options to navigate the data from the password file.